gkochera/CS340-demo-flask-app/README.md

 ## Clone and Go

-You can clone this repo as is, and it will run, so long as you have loaded the data in `/database/bsg_db.sql` a properly configured MySQL database which is running, have a propertly configured `.env` file in the root of your project (same folder as `app.py`).
+You can clone this repo as is, and it will run, so long as you have loaded the data from `/database/bsg_db.sql` to a properly configured MySQL database which is running, have a propertly configured `.env` file in the root of your project (same folder as `app.py`).
 You will also need to install the dependencies in `requirements.txt`.

 # Table of Contents